 \section{Abstract}

-The goal of this paper is to study the heat kernel of the equation $\partial_tv =\pm\mathcal{L} v$, where $\mathcal{L}=\partial_x^N+u_{N-2}(x)\partial_x^{N-2}+\cdots+u_0(x)$ is an $N$-th order differential operator and the $\pm$ sign on the right-hand side is chosen appropriately.
-Using formal pseudo-differential operators, we derive an explicit formula for the Hadamard's coefficients in the expansion of the heat kernel in terms of the resolvent of $\mathcal{L}$.
-Combining this formula with soliton techniques and Sato's Grassmannian, we establish different properties of the Hadamard's coefficients and relate them to the Gelfand-Dickey hierarchy.
+In this paper we analyze the heat kernel of the equation $\partial_tv =\pm\mathcal{L} v$, where $\mathcal{L}=\partial_x^N+u_{N-2}(x)\partial_x^{N-2}+\cdots+u_0(x)$ is an $N$-th order differential operator and the $\pm$ sign on the right-hand side is chosen appropriately.
+Using formal pseudo-differential operators, we derive an explicit formula for Hadamard's coefficients in the expansion of the heat kernel in terms of the resolvent of $\mathcal{L}$.
+Combining this formula with soliton techniques and Sato's Grassmannian, we establish different properties of Hadamard's coefficients and relate them to the Gelfand-Dickey hierarchy.
 In particular, using the correspondence between commutative rings of differential operators and algebraic curves due to Burchnall-Chaundy and Krichever, we prove that the heat kernel consists of finitely many terms if and only if the operator $\mathcal{L}$ belongs to a rank-one commutative ring of differential operators whose spectral curve is rational with only one cusp-like singular point, and the coefficients $u_j(x)$ vanish at $x=\infty$.
-Equivalently, we can characterize these operators $\mathcal{L}$ as the rational solutions of the Gelfand-Dickey hierarchy with coefficients $u_j $ vanishing at $x=\infty$, or as the rank-one solutions of the bispectral problem vanishing at $\infty$.
+We also characterize these operators $\mathcal{L}$ as the rational solutions of the Gelfand-Dickey hierarchy with coefficients $u_j $ vanishing at $x=\infty$, or as the rank-one solutions of the bispectral problem vanishing at $\infty$.